 Conclusion

 Trekking during winter in Nepal offers an excellent, adventurous journey toward the Himalayas.
-The winter trek not only provides serene beauty but also clear skies and beautiful surrounding views.
+The winter trek provides serene beauty, clear skies, and beautiful surrounding views.
 But you need to be aware of the challenges the season possesses.
-The list above could be perfect for you if you plan to explore Nepal during winter.
+The list above could be perfect if you explore Nepal during winter.

 FAQs